NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 3. Pull built or packaged artifacts from repositories and deploy software release (components or single package) to a virtualized environment
 4. Test the deployed release against a set of specified system tests

-The diagram below illustrates this concept:
+The diagram below illustrates this concept (Continuous Testing parts are highlighted in pink):

 ```mermaid
 graph TD